ijortengab/tag/README.md

    -t, --tag-file=<n>
         Set filename for Tagging Directory only.
 The extension `.tag` must not contains in argument, because it always added.
-        Available for `add`, `delete`, and `empty` command.
+        Available for `add`, `delete`, `empty`, and `export` command.

 Options for Find command
-   -1   Find in starting point directory level depth only and no recursive.
-        This is equals to `maxdepth 1` in find command.
+   -r, --recursive
+        Find in current directory and each directory recursively.
+Default is find in current directory only.
    -a, --all
         Do not exclude directory starting with .
    -i, --ignore-case
-        Ignore case distinctions.
+        Ignore case distinctions
    -w, --word
         Find tag by word.
-Default is find tag by containing text Attention.
+Default is find tag by containing text.
+        Attention.
 For example: `-w fair`, then:
          - match for `fair` tag
          - match for `fair-play` tag